 Imagine waking up to a day that celebrated the excitement and opportunity of the tiniest Texans.
 Where families meet for playdates in parks, workplaces provide flexibility and support to new parents, and politicians pledge to support our future by building stronger policies for the leaders of tomorrow…the babies of today.

 Just imagine all that energy coming together for one big day but carrying on in spirit and action through the years.

 That would be a Baby Day.

-In 2019, First3Years launched Baby Day, the first ever statewide celebration of the first three years, when early experiences shape livelong potential.
+In 2019, First3Years launched Baby Day, the only statewide celebration of the first three years, when early experiences shape lifelong potential.